dwinugroho/config/packages/tsconfig/README.md

 }
 ```

-The `web.json` configuration extends the `base.json` configuration and adds settings specific to web development, such as JSX preservation and necessary libraries.
+`web.json` extends the magic of `base.json` and adds web-specific settings, such as JSX preservation and necessary libraries.

-## License
+## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+Crafted under the enchantment of the [MIT License](LICENSE).
+May your TypeScript adventures be spellbinding! 🌟